 id – The identifier of the document to return.

-lastDiscoveredTime – Provides a time context to the DDS provider requesting all documents that have been created or updated since the time specified in this parameter.
-This allows for an effective polling mechanism by using the latest document change time returned in the previous operation as a filter parameter in the next to retrieve only those documents that have been discovered (new or updated) since the last invocation of the API.
+lastDiscoveredTime – Provides a time context to the DDS provider requesting all documents that have been discovered, created, or updated since the time specified in this parameter.
+This allows for an effective polling mechanism by using the latest document change time returned in the previous operation as a filter parameter in the next get document operation to retrieve only those documents that have been discovered (new or updated) since the last invocation of the API.

+In response to this operation the following information is returned:

+status – A status indication as to whether the operation was successful or failed.
+For the case of operation failure informative error information must be provided.

+list of [0..n] document – A list of documents matching the provided query criteria.

+lastDiscoveredTime – An updated time context indicating the most recent time any document has been discovered, created, updated within the DDS.

 getLocalDocuments([type], [id], [lastDiscoveredTime])